Seasons: A Meditation on Change by French Illustrator Blexbolex

 What spring fever has to do with stillness, surprise and the charisma of a passion project.

 French artist Blexbolex has charmed the world with his playful cartoons and illustrations, to which he brings his wonderfully eclectic creative background — classically trained as a screen-printer in 1980s France, inspired by the whodunits of the 1950s and 60s, and having directed a German art studio in the 1990s, he blends elements of cartoons, graphic novels and soft watercolor painting into simple yet endlessly whimsical artwork.

 In Seasons, he contemplates the fluctuations of seasonality with his signature retro-inspired minimalism.
 Four spreads depict the same landscape during each season, with a single word or phrase in bold block-letters on each page.
 But don’t breeze by the seeming simplicity of the concept — many of the thoughtful pairings on the beautiful double-page spreads give you pause and make you wonder why and how the two words go together, gently nudging you towards a philosophical meditation on the seasons, change and impermanence.

 From the rich, textured colors to the creamy matte paper to the tactile fabric on the book’s spine, Seasons is a trifecta treat for the eyes, fingers and soul.

-Seasons comes from Enchanted Lion Books — an utterly charming, as-indie-as-they-come, family-owned independent publisher of (mostly) children’s books, located right up the street from my studio in Brooklyn.
-It’s such heart-warming joy to see good people doing wonderful work, driven by nothing more than genuine passion for what they do — if every neighborhood could have more of that, the world would be a better place.
+Seasons comes from Enchanted Lion Books — an utterly charming, as-indie-as-they-come, family-owned independent children’s book publisher, located right up the street from my studio in Brooklyn.
+It’s such heartwarming joy to see good people doing wonderful work, driven by nothing more than genuine passion for what they do — if every neighborhood could have more of that, the world would be a better place.